Parjival/os-project/README.md

 # Lox Interpreter (Crafting Interpreters – Java Implementation)

 This project is a Java implementation of the Lox language from the book *Crafting Interpreters* by Robert Nystrom.
 It includes a lexer (scanner), parser, AST generator, AST printer and a tree-walk interpreter.
-I did this project to learn about Interpreters,Compliers and their internal structure.
+I did this project to learn about Interpreters, Compilers and their internal structure.

 ## Features